jer-irl/bibliophile/README.md

 ## Running the Game

+Currently, hte only browser we have been testing on is Chrome.
+I know for a fact that Safari doesn't work.
 Yeah, it's written in JavaScript.

 ## Code Style